TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 23/Numbers 23.27.md

 ---

-And Balak said unto Balaam, Come now, I will take thee unto another place; peradventure it will please God that thou mayest curse me them from thence.
+Balak said to Balaam, "Come now, I will take you to another place; perhaps it will please God that you may curse me them from there."